Andrewkimmm/GPCR-BERT/README.md

 This repository contains the necessary codes for running the GPCR-BERT.

-final_xxx.npy file is the data for three downstream task NPxxY, CWxG and PxxG.
+final_xxx_class.npy files in the data folder are downstream tasks data.

-'two_position_main.py' is the main code for running GPCR-BERT.
+'GPCR-BERT.ipynb' is the main code for running GPCR-BERT.

-edit the config.yaml file to run for different parameters.

-'model.py', 'train.py', 'utils.py', 'dataset.py' contains the models and functions that are used in 'two_position_main.py'.
+'BERT-GPCR.ipynb', 'GPCR-SVM.ipynb' are code for comparison studies

 In INTERPRETATION,